jadzdotcom/freenas-crashplan-bhyve-centos-vm/README.md

 * `iohyve_enable="YES"`
 * `iohyve_flags="kmod=1 net=em0"`

-The `iohyve_enaable` tells the FreeNAS server to run `/usr/local/etc/rc.d/iohyve` on boot.
+The `iohyve_enable` tells the FreeNAS server to run `/usr/local/etc/rc.d/iohyve` on boot.
 The `iohyve_flags` tells iohyve to load the required Kernel Modules and also the adapter to use for virtual machine network bridging.

 ![adding-tunables](./images/adding-tunables.png?raw=true)